You own a kettle, a basic burr grinder, and a bag of medium-roast beans. One question stops most people in the aisle: Kalita Wave or Hario V60?

 Agitation and stirring

-The Kalita’s flat bed self-levels.
-A clumsy swirl at the start does little harm.
-The V60’s cone concentrates fines at the tip; aggressive stirring drives them into the filter and stalls the brew.
+The Kalita’s flat bed self-levels, so a clumsy swirl at the start does little harm.
+The V60’s cone concentrates fines at the tip.
+Aggressive stirring drives them into the filter and stalls the brew.

 Beginner recipes that actually work